Skip to main content

 The ADA’s prohibition on mandatory medical examinations contains an explicit exception for “voluntary medical examinations. which are part of an employee health program.”
 The statute does not, however, define “voluntary.”
 The EEOC’s interpretation has consistently scrutinized the size of incentives, operating from the position that an overly large incentive transforms a voluntary choice into an economic necessity, thereby compelling employees to disclose disability-related information.
 This perspective is grounded in the ADA’s core purpose of preventing discrimination based on health status.

-Conversely, HIPAA, as amended by the Affordable Care Act, established specific percentage-based (30% for general wellness, 50% for tobacco cessation) as a safe harbor for health-contingent programs.
+Conversely, HIPAA, as amended by the Affordable Care Act, established specific percentage-based incentive limits (30% for general wellness, 50% for tobacco cessation) as a safe harbor for health-contingent programs.
 Programs adhering to these limits are deemed compliant with HIPAA’s nondiscrimination provisions.

 This creates a direct conflict ∞ a program may be fully compliant with HIPAA’s incentive structure yet be considered coercive and non-voluntary by the EEOC under the ADA.
 This regulatory friction places employers in a precarious position, navigating between clearly defined financial safe harbors and a more subjective standard of voluntariness.